 Section 99(2)(b) of the TA Act provides that under self-assessment SARS's ability to raise an assessment will not be restricted to the extent that the fact that the full amount of tax chargeable was not assessed, was due to -

-- fraud; - intentional or negligent misrepresentation; - intentional or negligent non-disclosure of material facts; or - the failure to submit a return.
+- fraud; - intentional or negligent misrepresentation; - intentional or negligent non-disclosure of material facts; or

-See s 99(3) and (4) which were inserted by s 51(c) of the Tax Administration Laws Amendment Act 23 of 2015 with effect from 8 January 2016.
+276 See s 99(3) and (4).
+See also section 7(1)(g) of the Disaster Management Tax Relief Administration Act 14 of 2020.